Highland Park Ford Plant: History

 In the late 1920s, the open Model T went out of fashion and Ford moved automobile assembly to the River Rouge Plant complex in nearby Dearborn to focus on improving quality with the Model A. Automotive trim manufacturing and Fordson tractor assembly continued at the Highland Park plant.
 The 1,690 M4A3 Sherman tanks built by Ford from June, 1942 to September, 1943 were assembled in this factory, as well.

 During the 1940s through 1960s, the Highland Park plant was a principal location for Ford U.S. tractor manufacture.
-In the 1970s, the Romeo, Michigan, plant increasingly displaced it for that role.
+In the 1970s, the Ford Romeo Engine Plant increasingly displaced it for that role.

+Ford sold their building and began leasing the space in 1981.
+Throughout the 1980s parts of the factory were dismantled and torn down, including a large factory building, the boiler building and the administrative building.

 By the mid-1990s neither plant was producing tractors or tractor parts, as Ford had sold off its tractor and implement interests in stages during the 1990-1993 period.

+During the 2010s large portions of steel-framed warehouse buildings were scrapped in favor of a stock yard for tenants.
+Other companies occupying this property included a scrap yard and a cement plant.

-By 2011 it was being used by Ford Motor Company to store documents and for artifact storage for the Henry Ford Museum.
+By 2011, Ford used the facility to store documents and artefacts for the Henry Ford Museum.
 A portion is also occupied by a Forman Mills clothing warehouse that opened in 2006.

 Current status

-The Woodward Avenue Action Association has a purchase agreement with the complex's owner, National Equity Corp., to pay $550,000 for two of eight buildings at the historic Ford manufacturing complex: a four-floor, 40,000-square-foot administration building and the 8,000-square-foot executive garage near it.
+The Woodward Avenue Action Association has a purchase agreement with the complex's owner, National Equity Corp., to pay $550,000 for two of eight buildings at the historic Ford manufacturing complex: a four-floor, 40,000-square-foot sales office and the 8,000-square-foot executive garage near it.
 The center would include a theater with continuous videos, informational kiosks, interpretive displays on automotive history and a gift/coffee/snack shop.
 It could also be a place where visitors could pick up historical automotive tours, such as the current tour offered by the Woodward group, "In the Steps of Henry".

+The former factory is now a mall, named Model-T-Plaza; the mall features architectural features recalling the location's origin.

+The remaining buildings W, X, Y, and Z at Highland Industrial Center occupy about 1.3 million square feet, and 10 parcels of land go to this site, which was formerly owned by the Woodland-Manchester Corp, and is now currently leased by a security company.
+No further businesses occupy the lot behind the factory building, as of 2021.